 Mutual funds can be a great way to invest because they have many advantages.
 However, mutual funds also have a lot of tax complications.
 Most investors aren’t aware of the associated tax issues when they first invest in mutual funds, but they’re important concerns.

-If taxes are having a significant impact on your mutual fund returns, there are steps you can take to address tax issues.
+If taxes have a significant impact on your mutual fund returns, you can take steps to address tax issues.

 Here are 7 ways to reduce taxes on your mutual fund investments:

 Avoid purchasing shares before an ex-dividend distribution.
 Funds pay their capital gains distributions on a specific date.